 All proof tasks are sorted.
 The sorts are imposed from the VDM-SL specifications of the modules and are structured in a hierarchical way.
 All sorts are static and there is only limited overloading of function symbols.
 Therefore, the approach to compile the sort information into the terms of the formula can be used.
 Then, the determination of the sort of a term and checking, if the sorts of two terms are compatible is handled by the usual unification.
-Thus there is no need to modify the prover (here SETHEO) and the overall loss of efficiency is minimal.6 Our current prototype uses the tool ProSpec (developed within Protein [BF94]).
+Thus there is no need to modify SETHEO and the overall loss of efficiency is minimal.
+Our current prototype uses the tool ProSpec (developed within Protein [1]).